1.5 Hours / 1.5 CEs

 • Intended Audience

 This program is intended for forensic witnesses and evaluators who wish to stay current on important legal cases that were likely not covered in their academic training.
-It is designed for forensic mental health professionals who serve as expert witnesses or evaluators in legal cases.
+It is designed for forensic mental health professionals who serve as expert witnesses or evaluators in legal cases, helping them expand their knowledge of significant, lesser-known cases relevant to their practice.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in forensic evaluation and testimony.
+This training is appropriate for licensed and pre-licensed mental health professionals at varying levels of experience in forensic evaluation and testimony.

 • Practice Setting